This guide describes the process of moving data from on-premises Hadoop Distributed File System (HDFS) to Google Cloud (Google Cloud).

 - Is the job migration scoped appropriately to result in manageable chunks of data?

 You can also use broader functional criteria to split data instead of just sets of jobs.
 For example, you could run all of your ETL work in the cloud and then run analysis and reporting jobs on-premises.

 Splitting data by ownership

 In some cases, you can split your data by areas of ownership.
 One advantage of taking this approach is that your data organization aligns with the organization of your business.
-Another advantage is that it allows you to leverage GCP role-based access management.
+Another advantage is that it allows you to leverage Google Cloud role-based access management.
 For example, migrating data used by a particular business role to an isolated Cloud Storage bucket makes it easier to set up permissions.

 - Are the boundaries between owners clear?
 It's usually clear who the primary owner of a given data item is, sometimes the people who most often access data are not the owners.

 - Are there other splitting criteria you can combine with ownership?
 You might end up with very large datasets after splitting by ownership.
 It can be useful to narrow things down even more by splitting the data again by task or by time.